John Allen Muhammad: Early life

-Born John Allen Williams in Baton Rouge, Louisiana, to Ernest and Eva Williams, he and his family moved to New Orleans when his mother was diagnosed with breast cancer; she died when he was three years old.
-After his mother's death, his father left.
-Williams was mainly raised by his maternal grandfather and an aunt.
+John Allen Muhammad was born John Allen Williams in Baton Rouge, Louisiana, to Ernest and Eva Williams.
+John and his family moved to New Orleans when his mother was diagnosed with breast cancer; she died when he was three years old.
+His father left the family soon afterward, leaving John to be raised mainly by his maternal grandfather and an aunt.

-In 1987, at the age of 26, he joined the Nation of Islam.
-As a member of the Nation of Islam, Muhammad helped provide security for the "Million Man March" in 1995.
-Nation of Islam leader Louis Farrakhan has publicly distanced himself and his organization from Muhammad's crimes.
+In 1987, at the age of 26, Williams joined the Nation of Islam, and subsequently helped provide security for the "Million Man March" in 1995.
+Nation of Islam leader Louis Farrakhan has publicly distanced himself and his organization from the D.C. sniper attacks.

-Muhammad kidnapped his children and took them to Antigua around 1999, apparently engaging in credit card and immigration document fraud.
-It was during this time that he became close with Lee Boyd Malvo, a Jamaican child who later acted as Muhammad's partner in the killings.
+In 1999, Williams kidnapped his children and took them to Antigua, apparently engaging in credit card and immigration document fraud.
+It was during this time that he became close with Lee Boyd Malvo, a Jamaican child who later acted as his partner in the killings.

 Williams changed his name to John Allen Muhammad in October 2001.
 After his arrest, authorities also claimed that Muhammad admitted that he admired and modeled himself after Osama bin Laden and al-Qaeda and approved of the September 11 attacks.
 Malvo testified that Muhammad had indoctrinated him into believing that the proceeds of an extortion attempt would be used to establish "a camp in Canada where homeless children would be trained as terrorists."

 Muhammad was twice divorced; his second ex-wife, Mildred Muhammad, sought and was granted a restraining order, alleging abuse.
 Muhammad was arrested on federal charges of violating the restraining order by possessing a weapon.
 Under federal law, those with restraining orders are prohibited from purchasing or possessing guns, as per the Lautenberg Amendment to the Gun Control Act of 1968.

 Defense attorneys in the Malvo trial and prosecutors in Muhammad's trial argued that the ultimate goal of the Beltway sniper murders was to kill Mildred in order to regain custody of his three children.